PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 # Pixel-bots interactive demonstration for Questacon in Canberra, Australia

+## Update
+* Android app is being developed.
+* Client's legal team is still working on the NDA and IP agreement.
+* We are visiting Questacon on 20th March to meet relevant stakeholders.

 ## Acknowledgement
 Here to acknowledge the great work of the  ANU FIFTY50 Online Mentoring Platform done by Nitika and her team, where we developed our landing page based on theirs as template.